Income Tax High-Value Transactions: Submit Response under E-campaign

-The income tax department uses various data analysis techniques to trace individuals who have not filed income tax returns or have underreported their income.
-As part of this effort, the department is collaborating with different government agencies to obtain information about individuals spending high amounts but not filing ITR or underreporting their income.
+The Income Tax Department collaborates with different government agencies to obtain information about individuals spending high amounts but not filing ITR or underreporting their income.

-Banks and other institutions report high-value transactions involving large amounts of money to the Income Tax Department if they cross a certain threshold.
+Banks and other institutions report financial transactions involving large amounts of money to the Income Tax Department if they exceed a certain threshold.

-The income Tax department closely monitors high-value transactions through the concept of a statement of financial transaction (SFT) in Form 61A or a reportable account in Form 61B submitted by specific entities.
-These entities are mandated to provide information about particular high-value transactions that they have registered, recorded, or maintained during the fiscal year by 31 May of the immediate next fiscal year.
-This enables the Income Tax Department to track an individual's financial activities and ensure tax compliance.
+The Income Tax Department closely monitors high-value transactions through the concept of a statement of financial transaction (SFT) in Form 61A or a reportable account in Form 61B submitted by specific entities who are mandated to provide information about particular high-value transactions by 31 May of the immediate next fiscal year.

 Here is a list of transactions that may trigger a notice from the Income Tax Department, as this data is collected from the respective reporting authorities: